Skip to main content

 Ipamorelin, a selective ghrelin receptor agonist, stimulates GH release through a separate but complementary pathway.
 The combination of a GHRH analog and a ghrelin mimetic can produce a synergistic and robust GH release.

-The of GHS therapy are primarily driven by the lipolytic and anabolic effects of GH.
+The metabolic benefits of GHS therapy are primarily driven by the lipolytic and anabolic effects of GH.
 GH stimulates lipolysis (the breakdown of fats) in adipose tissue and reduces the uptake of lipids by fat cells.
 This leads to a reduction in fat mass, particularly visceral fat.

 Simultaneously, GH promotes protein synthesis and muscle growth, leading to an increase in lean body mass.
 This shift in body composition improves the body’s overall metabolic rate.
 The table below outlines the key metabolic effects of GHS therapy.